 TGm editor: Please modify the following paragraph in this subclause as shown below:

-The TWT Elements field includes zero or more TWT elements each containing only one individual TWT parameter set (see Figure 9-765 (Individual TWT Parameter Set field format(11ax))).
+(#3146) The TWT Elements field includes zero or more TWT element(s) each containing only one individual TWT parameter set (see Figure 9-765 (Individual TWT Parameter Set field format(11ax))). (#3146) When included in a Channel Usage Request frame, the TWT Elements field contains only one TWT element, except if used for the establishment of a peer-to-peer TWT agreement with a range of TWT parameter values (see 10.47.9 (TWT parameter ranges)).
+In this case, an additional TWT element is present.
 The subfields of the Individual TWT Parameter Set field are set as described in 11.21.15 (Channel usage procedures).

+(#3155) The Timeout Interval Element field is present when the TWT Elements field contains at least one TWT element; if present it contains a TIE.
+Otherwise, the Timeout Interval Element field is not present in this frame.
+The subfields of the TIE field are set as described in 11.21.15 (Channel usage procedures).

 9.6.13.25 Channel Usage Response frame format

 TGm editor: Please note that there is no change to the following paragraph, added for discussion only: